A topic from the subject of Spectroscopy in Chemistry.

 Procedure:

-2. Form a pellet: Place the ground mixture in a die and press firmly to form a transparent pellet.
+2. Form a pellet (if using KBr method): Place the ground mixture in a KBr pellet press die and apply pressure to form a transparent pellet.
+Ensure the pellet is thin enough to allow sufficient IR transmission.

-3. Load the pellet: Place the pellet in the sample holder of the FTIR spectrometer.
+3. Load the sample: Place the KBr pellet (or solution cell) in the sample holder of the FTIR spectrometer.

-• Pellet formation: The pellet should be transparent and thin to allow IR radiation to pass through.
+• Pellet formation: The pellet should be transparent and free of cracks or imperfections to ensure good IR transmission.
+A poorly formed pellet can lead to scattering and weak absorption bands.

 Significance: